neontribe/www/src/data/blog/Hiring-web-dev-092019.md

 - works mainly in HTML/CSS and Javascript
 - has a flair for implementing user interfaces using web technologies.
 - understands they are developing interactions, on screens that vary in size, that must be accessible to all their users.
-- is passionate about how  HTML/CSS and Javascript work together, and familiarity with React would be an advantage0
+- is passionate about how  HTML/CSS and Javascript work together, and familiarity with React would be an advantage.
 - can work in a team with other developers, and alongside user researchers and designers to build systems that meet user needs.

 Alongside your core technical skills, you’ll also need to be: